 The top tattoo artists in Toronto are not to be confused with your regular scratchers.
-While it goes without saying that all artwork is subjective, there's a collection of artists around the city who've garnered sterling reputations that set them out from the crowd.
+While it goes without saying that all artwork is subjective, there is a collection of artists whose designs and efforts toward inclusivity have made an imprint (literally and figuratively) on the city's tat community.

 Here are my picks for the top tattoo artists in Toronto.

-As the owner of both Passage locations and an architect of tattoos for over 30 years, Decator is, for good reason, in high demand.
-Adept at several styles – from line work to black and greys and irezumi – he needs to be booked months in advance, but it's entirely worth the wait.
+There's no denying the power of Passage owner Decator, who's been in this game for over 27 years.
+Decator is, for good reason, in high demand.
+Adept at several styles – from line work to black and greys and irezumi — he stays in high demand with an impressive resistance to industry burn out.

 Join the conversation Load comments